The Salesforce Integration

 - Custom Fields: Each field is designed to show an aspect of the Delighted response within Salesforce.
 For example, Timestamp will show the exact timestamp the response was received within Delighted.
 Delighted’s Custom Fields are great components to pull in for any custom reporting you’re doing within Salesforce.

-- Apex Class/Triggers: Apex components power syncing and are required for Delighted to interact with the Salesforce API.
+- Apex Class/Triggers: Apex components are required for Delighted to interact with the Salesforce API because they power the syncing action.

 - Custom Objects: Custom Objects are like the parent of your Custom Fields.
 For example, the “Delighted Response” Custom Object contains all related Custom Fields for the package (ex.
 Comment, Permalink, Properties, etc.).
 If you’d like to find the API name for each of the Custom Fields for the Delighted package, the Custom Object is a great place to locate them.

-- Head to the Integrations tab and choose Salesforce
+- In Delighted, head to the Integrations page and choose Salesforce

 - Head to Salesforce and log in